-Just as people judge speakers based on their content and on their delivery, so too are you going to be judged by your content and how you deliver it online.
-This is especially important when using the internet for professional purposes like networking – your audience is always forming an opinion of you.
-If you are trying to build your personal “brand image” online, and your writing is full of typos and errors, the image you’re creating isn’t the one you want out in public.
+Just as people judge speakers based on their content and on their delivery, you going to be judged by your content and how you deliver it online.
+This is especially important when using the internet for professional purposes like networking.
+Your audience is always forming an opinion of you.
+You are building your personal “brand image” online..
+Writing that is full of typos and errors isn’t the image want out in public.

 The solutions are simple, but they do require some time and thought.
 Even if you aren’t a skillful writer, these few steps can insure that you don’t look like a complete fool when you are communicating and networking online:

-- Reread everything you write that can be seen by the public – before you post it.
 It doesn’t take long, but spend the time to read over what you’ve just written.
-You’ll often catch simple typing mistakes and extra/omitted words.
+You’ll catch simple typing mistakes and extra/omitted words.
 What should you reread:

 - Blog posts